The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 In the book, 8 maps show the European observation material in time periods from 1724 to 1900.

-The Ortolan bunting colonized Western Europe via the river Danube and spread further out through other river valleys in the West- and Central Palearctic Region.
+The Ortolan bunting colonized Western Europe via the river Danube and spread further out through other river valleys in the West- and Central Palearctic Regions.
 1: Po.
 2: Danube.
 3: Dniester.
 4: Dniepr.
 5: Don.
 6: Volga-Baltic Waterway.
 7: Ural.
 Currently the center is located in Russia as a result of asymmetric growth from an origin in Western Asia and the large population there serves as a source of immigrants to Western Europe.

-The decline of the ortolan bunting population in Norway has been linked to the biocidal effects from mercury laced seed grain, specifically in conjuction with the "tractorization" of agriculture.
+The reduction of the ortolan bunting population in Norway has been linked to the biocidal effects from mercury laced seed grain, specifically in conjuction with the "tractorization" of agriculture.
 Higher speed during sowing led to more spill, and the introduction of "the Little Grey Fergie" tractor with a rear-mounted three-point linkage which could lift the seed drill from the ground (even more spill) has been blamed.

 The abandonment of the old grass burning of field and brush has also been suggested as a reason why the bunting declined - as it could have been dependent on such a reduction of succession in the habitat to the lowest possible level (fire burns).

-However, the most abundant population Swedish naturalist Sven Nilsson ever recorded in Scandinavia, in 1826, fell to zero in 112 years - and from "common" to zero in 40.
-This was continuously monitored by 4 ornithologists over a span of 200 years, all but one with doctorates, living at and/or visiting location 2 and 4 in the previous map.
+However, the most abundant population Swedish naturalist Sven Nilsson ever recorded during his year-long excursions in Scandinavia (picture above, Ål) in South Central Norway in 1826, fell to zero in 112 years - and from "common" to zero in 40.

 This decline is one of the fastest and most dramatic in Scandinavia, and it happened while grass burning was still common, before the tractor was introduced, i.e. the three point linkage had yet to be invented, sowing and harvesting was done either by hand or horse drawn implements, no mercury laced seed grain was in use and no plausible reason can be found to suspect destructive habitat fragmentation on a region wide scale from human activity.